vijishmadhavan/UnpromptedControl/README.md

 [Get more updates on Twitter](https://twitter.com/Vijish68859437)

 ControlNet is a highly regarded tool for guiding StableDiffusion models, and it has been widely acknowledged for its effectiveness.
-In this repository, I have discovered a technique that allows for the restoration or removal of objects without requiring user prompts.
+In this repository, A simple hack that allows for the restoration or removal of objects without requiring user prompts.
 By leveraging this approach, the workflow can be significantly streamlined, leading to enhanced process efficiency.
 ![restore Result](examples/eg2gif.gif)
 ![restore Result](examples/objgif.gif)
 ## Image Restoration